leewaygroups/fileMetadata-sv/readme.md

-# Image Search Abstract Layer Project

-### Objective: Build an API that allows you to search for images like
-this: https://cryptic-ridge-9197.herokuapp.com/api/imagesearch/lolcats%20funny?offset=10 and browse recent search queries like this: https://cryptic-ridge-9197.herokuapp.com/api/latest/imagesearch/.
-Then deploy it to Heroku.
+# Freecode-camp File Metadata Microservice

-### Specific user stories you should implement for this project:
+Here are the specific user stories you should implement for this project:

-1. User Story: I can get the image URLs, alt text and page urls for a set of images relating to a given search string.
+1. User Story: I can submit a FormData object that includes a file upload.

-2. User Story: I can paginate through the responses by adding a ?offset=2 parameter to the URL.
+2. User Story: When I submit something, I will receive the file size in bytes within the JSON response

-3. User Story: I can get a list of the most recently submitted search strings.
+Hint: You may want to use this package: https://www.npmjs.com/package/multer